roocs/rook/tests/smoke/README.md

 Smoke tests are run on a live pywps server.
 The tests are marked with `pytest.mark.smoke`.
+They include the nginx `/health` GetCapabilities proxy and the `/health2` health-process proxy.

 ## Run smoke tests locally